andyrdt/andyrdt.github.io/_posts/2022-05-24-stablecoins.markdown

 Terra's on-chain oracle mechanism works as follows:
 - Miners submit votes on what the current value of UST is (denominated in USD).
-- Every *n* blocks, the votes are tallied, and the median is selected as the new price.
+- Every $$n$$ blocks, the votes are tallied, and the median is selected as the new price.
 - Miners who voted within 1 standard deviation of the median are rewarded with some amount of UST.
 Miners who did not may be punished by having their stakes slashed.

 This standard oracle mechansim allows the (approximated) market price of UST to be continuously updated and available on-chain.
 The same mechanism can be used to approximate the price of Luna.